Dániel Z. Kárpát

 Dániel Zsiga-Kárpát (Budapest, 1 June 1979) Hungarian writer, politician, member of Hungarian National Assembly and vice-president of Jobbik.

 Early life

 He published seven books in Hungarian.

 Political career

 He wrote the environment programme of Jobbik.
 Since 2010 he is a member of Hungarian National Assembly.
 On 25 January 2020, he was elected for vice-president of Jobbik.
+In 2022 a video of him performing a Nazi salute was released.